gvSIGAssociation/gvnix/addon-cxf/docs/td-contract-first-from-java.rst

 * Web services clients and servers generation compatible with FUSE ESB / Servicemix.

 * Allow web service servers generation from service layer o entity layer.
+  Not use interfaces related to the implementation on service layer and entitity layer.

 * Web service framework installation will be automatic when client or server generation is required.

+* Utilizar en los servidores generados SOAP binding document/literal frente a RPC, ya que RPC está obsoleto.

 Additionally, There are some limitations on wsdl generation from Java.
 The addon requirements are solve or avoid this limitations too.